mento-protocol/docs/other/analytics-and-dashboards.md

 For deeper insights into what these metrics mean:

-* [The Reserve](../dive-deeper/fpmm/the-reserve.md) - Understand reserve composition and management
+* [The Reserve](../dive-deeper/the-reserve.md) — Understand reserve composition and management
-* [Research & Economics](../dive-deeper/fpmm/research-and-economics.md) - Dive into the economic theory behind the metrics
+* [Protocol Economics](../dive-deeper/protocol-economics.md) — Value flows, fees, and economic design

 ***